Introduction: Treble Bass Heart

 I’m using 14 gage steel wire.
 You can buy it at any home improvement store.

 I started by cutting a section of wire and filing the sharp end flat.
 Next I used round nose pliers to place the first bend.
 Needle nose pliers helps close the bend further.
 That was followed by hammering a flare in the curve against an anvil.

-You can see me following the original instructable
+You can see me following the original instructable on my phone.

 Step 2: Forming the Body